KratosHere/ShubhLocker-project/README.md

 <hr>

-HOW TO USE: <br>
+HOW TO USE and ACCESS THE PROJECT: <br>

-First of all create a database on your system named -> important_shubhdata <br>
+First of all create a database on your system named -> important_shubhdata (OR ANYTHING AS YOU WISH)<br>

 Then Create the required tables which is being mentioned below: <br>

-Here are the images for CODE of MySQL which you have to write to create table in your database <hr>
+# Here are the images for CODE of MySQL which you have to write to create table in your database <hr>

-<a href="https://drive.google.com/file/d/1m0xhHmT3kBg2yy6TnMpUu0YO8ZLtliNS/view?usp=sharing" target="_blank">Code for gmailacc</a>
+<a href="https://drive.google.com/file/d/1m0xhHmT3kBg2yy6TnMpUu0YO8ZLtliNS/view?usp=sharing" target="_blank">Code for gmailacc table</a>

-<a href="https://drive.google.com/file/d/1tmcHAgYXXyTE7Pmriejil9-lUr4aqqkd/view?usp=sharing" target="_blank">Code for socialmediaacc</a>
+<a href="https://drive.google.com/file/d/1tmcHAgYXXyTE7Pmriejil9-lUr4aqqkd/view?usp=sharing" target="_blank">Code for socialmediaacc table</a>

+<a href="https://drive.google.com/file/d/18tXYP_8ZMUHCurmbC9FwbXVUlTez0YHh/view?usp=sharing" target="_blank">Code for otheracc table</a>